Arthur Knyvett-Lee

 Arthur Knyvett-Lee (6 June 1887 - 1974) was a British art gallery owner, the co-founder of The Redfern Gallery.

 Knyvett-Lee was born on 6 June 1887.
-He was the son of Frederic Hugh Lee, a solicitor, and his wife Florence Lee.
+He was the son of Frederic Hugh Lee, a solicitor and early England rugby union international, and his wife Florence Lee.

 He served in the British Army during the First World War, rising to the rank of captain, with the Somerset Light Infantry.

 In 1923, Knyvett-Lee co-founded The Redfern Gallery with Anthony Maxtone Graham on the top floor of Redfern House, 27 Old Bond Street, London, as an artists' cooperative.